Bucking horse: Modern usage

 In modern usage, the word "bronco" is seldom used for a "wild" or feral horse, because the modern rodeo bucking horse is a domestic animal.
 Some are specifically bred for bucking ability and raised for the rodeo, while others are spoiled riding horses who have learned to quickly and effectively throw off riders.
 Informally, the term is often applied in a joking manner to describe any horse that acts up and bucks with or without a rider.

-In modern times, contractors that supply bucking horses for bronc riding events are called rough stock contractors.
+In modern times, contractors who supply bucking horses for bronc riding events are called rough stock contractors.

 The silhouette of a cowboy on a bucking bronco is the official symbol for the State of Wyoming.
 In 2016, the Bucking Horse Breeders Association (BHBA) was founded to serve as a bucking horse DNA registry for the purpose of documenting and preserving the names and lineages of bucking horses.